Black Foxxes: Reiði (2018–2019)

 On 16 March 2018, Black Foxxes released their second album, Reiði.
 The title is an Icelandic word that means "rage", and it's pronounced "ray-dee".
 Mark Holley wrote most of the record in Iceland.
 "My mental health was so bad the first time I went to Iceland,” he explained.
 “But I was starting to see progress every time I went.
 It was a big step for me to go to a place that is barren, with no-one there and insane weather conditions, and do it all by myself.
 It felt like there was a mutual relationship between me and that place because I overcame a lot out there.
 I wrote plenty of music when I went to Iceland the second time, and our new record reflects that."

 The album was preceded by hit single "Manic In Me", shot in Iceland in January.
 Other singles include "Sæla", "Joy" and "Breathe".

 Reiði was featured by Kerrang! as Album Of The Week, and the press defined it as "raw, fearlessly emotional, honest, like a breath of fresh air", containing "more shiver-inducing, goosebump-raising thrills than most bands manage in an entire career."

 In spring 2018, the band toured across Europe and the UK, and they spent the summer performing at festivals.
 In September and October 2018, Mark Holley played some acoustic shows in six different cities in the UK.

 On 17 August 2018, Black Foxxes revealed a cover of The Cure's hit "Lovesong", along with an accompanying video.

 On 21 September 2018, they released a second track, an acoustic version of "Oh, It Had To Be You", taken from Reiði.

-Black Foxxes (2020–Present)
+Black Foxxes (since 2020)

 On 2 March 2020 Thornton announced both his and Jane's departure from the band via social media.
 On 17 July 2020 the band released a new track titled "Badlands" as well as the replacement of Thornton and Jane with new drummer Finn Mclean and bassist Jack Henley.
 On 14 August 2020 the band announced details of their third, self-titled studio album released on 30 October 2020 on Search And Destroy Records / Spinefarm Records.
 The announcement came with the 2nd single titled "Swim".